 - Total screen time per day

-- Number of device pickups
+- Amount of device pick-ups

 Identify Your Biggest Time-Wasting Apps